Plumbing With PEX Tubing

-PEX, a flexible tubing that comes in long rolls or sticks, offers many advantages over traditional piping.
+PEX, a flexible tubing that comes in long rolls, offers several advantages over traditional piping.
 First, you can usually make long continuous runs, eliminating most elbows and joints.
-You can snake long runs through joists and studs, eliminating most elbows and joints.
-Second, PEX doesn't sweat under high humidity conditions, and it's resistant to bursting, even if the lines freeze solid.
+You can snake long runs through joists and studs.
+Second, PEX doesn’t sweat under high humidity conditions, and it’s also resistant to bursting, even if the lines freeze solid.
 Third, joints are easier.
 You add fittings simply by crimping metal rings over barbed fittings using a special crimping tool.
-Crimping takes seconds and is virtually error-free, avoiding the hassle of soldering (copper) and the fumes and mess of cementing (CPVC).
-Finally, it's super easy to work with, and it's less expensive than copper.

 Use the Same Stuff

 There are several different manufacturers of PEX.
 It is very important that you know which brand of pipes you’re working with and install only that manufacturer’s connectors and fittings.
 If you mix and match materials, you will void your warranty and may fail your inspection.
-Worst-case scenario: You’ll end up with leaky pipes, water damage and extremely unhappy homeowners.
+Worst-case scenario: You’ll end up with leaky pipes and water damage.
 Not all products have recognizable markings on them, so leave a few of the packaging labels on-site to appease the inspector and for future reference.

 Kinks happen.
 You can repair kinks with a heat gun, but PEX tends to rekink in the previously kinked spot, especially if the pipe needs to make a bend at the kinked location.
 It’s best to cut kinks out and use the shorter sections of pipe elsewhere.
-If you get a minor kink in the middle of a long, straight run and you don’t want to cut it out, heat the pipe with a heat gun and then cover the damaged area with a hanger or abrasion clip (see “Protect Your PEX,” below).
+If you get a minor kink in the middle of a long, straight run and you don’t want to cut it out, heat the pipe with a heat gun and then cover the damaged area with a hanger or abrasion clip.
 That will help the pipe keep its shape.

 Protect Your Pex